 How to stop worrying

 So how we do stop ourselves from worrying so much?
-We need to stop ourselves in our tracks, evaluate the situation(s) at hand and determine whether it is something within our control to change or improve upon or not.
-If the matter is something that can be worked on, changed or improved somehow, then we can decide from there what actions we can take.
-We can be proactive and take control of the situation, rather than sit back passively and feel powerless against our own fears.
+We need to stop ourselves in our tracks, evaluate the situation at hand and determine whether it is something within our control to change or improve.
+If the matter is something that can be worked on, changed or improved, then we can decide from there what actions we can take.
+We can be proactive and take control of the situation rather than sit back passively and feel powerless.

 We need to learn how to accept and let go of what we cannot change.
 There is no sense in continuing to concern ourselves with something that is beyond our control.
-It only harms us in the end, and we are doing a great disservice to ourselves and others by continuing to fret and worry when we cannot do anything about the situation.
+We are doing a great disservice to ourselves and others by continuing to worry when we cannot do anything to change the situation.

 Focus on the present moment

-When you find yourself falling back into a worrying thought pattern: notice and acknowledge your thoughts and feelings without judgement of them or yourself; take note of what the trigger was; notice your body and whether you are feeling any tension; take several long, deep breaths to relax your body, focusing fully on the sensation of breathing and being in your own body; then when you’re ready, shift your focus fully back to the task at hand.
-Also notice as you breathe that these thoughts are temporary and can come and go.
-This is what is called mindfulness practice, which is a form of meditation.
+When you find yourself falling back into a worrying thought pattern: notice and acknowledge your thoughts and feelings without judgement; take note of what the trigger was; notice your body and whether you are feeling tension; take several long, deep breaths to relax your body, focusing only on the sensation of breathing; when you’re ready, shift your focus back to the task at hand.
+Also notice as you breathe that your thoughts are temporary and will dissipate.
+This exercise is called mindfulness practice, which is a form of meditation.

 Focus on all that can go right

 Without hope, we drown in the negative and feel much more despondent about life.
 To be happy, we must think positively and hope for the best in all situations we face.
-Hoping for the best keeps us in a positive mindset, which is much better for our mental health and our happiness.
+Hoping for the best keeps us in a positive mindset, which is much better for our mental health and overall happiness.

 So there are some tips on how to stop worrying.
 Here’s to your happiness and mental health!